panimalarponnurangam/Ex.-No.-3---SIMULATION-OF-CARTESIAN-3D-PRINTER-MACHINE/README.md

 ###   6. If the user follows an incorrect sequence then a pop-up will appear on the screen showing the name of the part to be selected.

 ## For Z-Axis Assembly
-###   1. Select Z-Axis Assembly from the visible list.
+###   1. Select Z-Axis Assembly from the list visible.
 ###   2. All the parts related to Z-Axis will be shown on the screen.
 ###   3. Select the parts in sequence in which they are shown.
 ###   4. When the first part is selected then it will open in the blank space in the left side of the screen.